inadarei/hyper/_includes/design-choices.md

 use-cases, it cannot be verbose or bloated in its syntax.
 This foundational principle of simplicity greatly influences the design of Hyper.

+> Any valid JSON is also a valid Hyper document.
+Extensions, in Hyper, add
+> functionality via mixins.

-Hyper allows gradual introduction of Hypermedia controls in the form of mix-ins.
+Hyper allows gradual introduction of Hypermedia controls in the form of mixins.
 As opposed to many hypermedia formats, there is no required object shape in Hyper.
 Any valid JSON is also a valid Hyper document.
 Additional functionality is introduced through [extensions](#extensions).
-Extensions, in Hyper, add functionality via mix-ins, rather than inheritance-style implementation of a parent, abstract Hyper document.
+Extensions, in Hyper, add functionality via mixins, rather than inheritance-style implementation of a parent, abstract Hyper document.
 It is entirely up to individual API developers to decide "how much" hypermedia they want to add to their JSON payloads.